-Pack Of Beluga Whales Adopt Lost Narwhal That Drifted 600 Miles Out Normal Habitat
+Pod Of Beluga Whales Adopts A Lost Narwhal That Drifted 600 Miles Out Of Normal Habitat

 Narwhal sightings outside the Arctic are considered to be rare, as their range is usually limited to the icy waters surrounding parts of several countries, including Canada, Greenland, Norway, and Russia.
 While their southmost range is thought to be Quebec’s Ungava Bay, which is found south of Baffin Island, there have been some notable sightings beyond that, including one in 2003, where scientists from Canada’s Department of Fisheries and Oceans spotted a narwhal in the St. Lawrence estuary.

-The narwhal that GREMM scientists believed to have become a full-fledged member of the pack of belugas was first spotted by the nonprofit whale research organization in July 2016, when researchers aboard GREMM’s boat, Le Bleuvet, saw the animal swimming with a group of 60 to 80 belugas.
+The narwhal that GREMM scientists believed to have become a full-fledged member of the pod of belugas was first spotted by the nonprofit whale research organization in July, 2016, when researchers aboard GREMM’s boat, Le Bleuvet, saw the animal swimming with a group of 60 to 80 belugas.
 Scientists observed that the narwhal blew bubbles in a very similar fashion to the belugas, and was mostly inconspicuous to the beluga pod, with the exception of “one curious juvenile,” as CBC News noted.

 'One of the boys': lost narwhal finds new home with band of beluga whales https://t.co/A3vO8Pe064